TechnicJelle/CMGT_GraduationReport/report.typ

 There already exist many GPU API abstraction layers.
 But, this is a good thing!
 Because, in my experience, it is impossible to create an abstraction layer that is entirely unopinionated.

-When making big thing small, things of the big thing have to be dropped.
+When making a big thing small, aspects of the big thing have to be dropped.

-Depending on the opinion and preferences of the maker of the abstraction layer, some people will choose to drop this bit and not that bit.
+As such, depending on the opinions and preferences of the maker of the abstraction layer, each abstraction layer will cut different aspects of the original API.
-Others will choose to drop that bit and not this bit.
-These are choices that have to be made.
-And this is how multiple abstraction layers arise.
-This makes it so there is something for everyone. :)
+There can be no abstraction layer that keeps all aspects of the original API, because then you would be right back at the original API.

-In this section, I will explore some of these GPU API abstraction layers that already exist by way of theoretical research.
+There are many people who have gone before us in making abstraction layers, so in this section, I will explore some of these GPU API abstraction layers that already exist by way of theoretical research.
 Many of these abstraction layers use different wildily different programming styles (paradigms), so I have categorised them somewhat.
 After that, I will compare them and pick one or a few to actually research practically, which I will do by prototyping with them.

+I will be discussing the following paradigms:
+Global State Machine, Pipelines and Passes (Mantle-descendants), Partial Abstractions, Rendergraph-based Abstractions, and Scenegraph-based Abstractions.
-I will be discussing A, B, C, D, E paradigms.
-For each of them I will give a (small) description, //TODO list some already-existing implementations of it, and evalute its usefulness for this project.
+For each of them I will give a (small) description, list some already-existing implementations of it, and evalute its usefulness for this project.

-After the prototyping, I will choose the paradigm to go ahead with for my own abstraction layer.
+After the prototyping, I will choose the paradigm to go ahead with for our own abstraction layer.

 === Global State Machine

-Global state machines are //TODO
+State machines are a programming paradigm where there is some object that has a state, upon which functions can be called that change the state of the object.
+These objects are usually initialised with a pre-set state. @state-pattern-nystrom They are very useful, but can get out of hand when the state starts encompassing too many things.
+Or when the state is globally accessible, and can be changed from anywhere in the code. @global-state-so @global-state-cneude

+Global State Machines are nevertheless a popular paradigm for GPU APIs, especially in the past.
+They often require relatively little code to get something up and running, due to the initial state already being set up with default values.
+They are very convenient for _small programs_, but can very quickly become unwieldy for larger programs.

 There are two types of Global State Machine API: immediate-mode and buffer-paradigm.